Danxer27/Software-Engineering/README.md

 # Software-Engineering
-A project so make software more sostainable.
+A project to make software more sostainable.